DETOUR TO DIVVY

 divvy, from the owners of Woodys Library Restaurant, Richelle & Kevin 'Woody' Rider, offers a unique dining atmosphere for guests 21 & over.
 The menu features contemporary American small plates focusing on a dining experience to be shared.

 The sharing plates concept simply refers to several smaller courses allowing guests to sample more variety in one meal.
-Our extensive menu features over 80 small plates in the range of $3.95-$14.95, taster tours for wine, champagne, beer and port and plenty of options for special dietary needs including vegan, gluten-free and lactose-free.
-In addition to our popular small plates selections, divvy also offers lunch Monday through Saturday 11am - 3pm.
+Our extensive menu features over 100 small plates in the range of $3.95-$15.95, taster tours for wine, champagne, beer and port and plenty of options for special dietary needs including vegan, gluten-free and lactose-free.
+In addition to our popular small plates selections, divvy also offers lunch 11am - 3pm.

 According to owner Kevin 'Woody' Rider, “The name ‘divvy’ was chosen because of the phrase ‘divvy it up.’
 We want our guests to enjoy the social atmosphere and the camaraderie of sharing the dining experience with their friends.”